Justice and Mental Health Collaboration Program

-The Justice and Mental Health Collaboration Program (JMHCP) promotes innovative cross-system collaboration and provides grants directly to states, local governments, and federally recognized Indian tribes.
-It is designed to improve responses to people with mental illnesses who are involved in the criminal justice system.
-JMHCP funding requires collaboration with a mental health agency.
+The Justice and Mental Health Collaboration Program (JMHCP) promotes innovative cross-system collaboration and provides grants directly to states, local governments, and federally recognized Indian Tribes.

-JMHCP was authorized by Congress in 2004 through the Mentally Ill Offender Treatment and Crime Reduction Act (MIOTCRA).
-This grant program is administered by the U.S. Department of Justice’s Bureau of Justice Assistance, and as of December 2019, had awarded more than $121 million in individual awards ranging from $100,000 to $750,000.
+JMHCP was reauthorized by Congress in 2008 through the Mentally Ill Offender Treatment and Crime Reduction Act (MIOTCRA).
+In 2016, it was amended by the 21st Century Cures Act, which provided for JMHCP as well as mental health courts.
+This grant program is administered by the U.S. Department of Justice’s Bureau of Justice Assistance (BJA).
+As of January 2022, JMHCP has awarded more than $189.6 million in awards ranging from $100,000 to $750,000.

-Since 2006, 482 JMHCP grants have been awarded to agencies and organizations in 49 U.S. states and territories and the District of Columbia.
+Since 2006, 619 JMHCP grants have been awarded to agencies and organizations in 49 U.S. states, the District of Columbia, Guam, and American Samoa.
 Grants are used for a broad range of activities, including:

-- Police-mental health collaborations and training for law enforcement officials on safely resolving encounters with people experiencing a mental health crises;
+- Police-mental health collaborations and training for law enforcement officials to help them safely resolve encounters with people experiencing a mental health crisis;

 - Diversion and alternative sentencing programs;

-In addition to its grants, JMHCP funds a number of other activities to support collaboration among the criminal justice, juvenile justice, mental health, and substance use treatment systems, including:
+In addition to its grants, JMHCP funds a number of initiatives to support collaboration among the criminal justice, juvenile justice, mental health, and substance use treatment systems, including:

-- Mental Health Learning Sites: Ten law enforcement agencies and four court-based sites selected by the CSG Justice Center and BJA to share their expertise with other criminal justice and mental health agencies and organizations.
+- Mental Health Learning Sites: Four court-based sites were selected by the CSG Justice Center and BJA to share their expertise with other criminal justice and mental health agencies and organizations.